williamslab/ped-sim/README.md

 --------

-The genetic map file contains three columns for a sex-averaged map or four columns if using male and female maps. **When using only this genetic map, the simulator using a Poisson model of recombination which does not account for crossover interference; see the `--intf` option for simulating with an interference model.**

-The format of the genetic map file is:
+The genetic map file contains three columns for a sex-averaged map or four columns if using male and female maps.
+The format of this file is:

     [chromosome] [physical_position] [map_position0] <map_position1>